 Education Penalty Notices are fixed penalty notices aimed at reducing the levels of unauthorised absence from schools.

-They are mainly used as a measure to address attendance problems at an early stage before they come entrenched, but they can also be used as a response to unauthorised term time holidays.
+They're mainly used as a measure to address attendance problems at an early stage before they come entrenched.
+However, they can also be used as a response to unauthorised term time holidays.

 Things to know about penalty notices

-- Education Penalty Notices are fixed penalty fines which are issued to parents in relation to unauthorised absences of their children from school
+- Education Penalty Notices are fixed penalty fines.
+They're issued to parents in relation to unauthorised absences of their children from school

-- The Local Authority, schools or the police can issue them, although in Stockport the council issues penalty notices on behalf of these agencies
+- The Local Authority, schools or the police can issue them, although we issue penalty notices on behalf of these agencies

 - Education Penalty Notices impose a fixed penalty fine upon each parent